PengtaoJiang/OAA/README.md

 python res.py
 ```
 (optional)
-After OAA, you can train a integral attention model to further improve the quality of OAA.
+After OAA, you can train an integral attention model.
 You need to perform serveal steps:
 First, rename the cumulative attention maps,
 ```